Naereen/web-sphinx/sublimetext.en.rst

 * `Markdown Extended <https://packagecontrol.io/packages/MakeCommands>`_ is supposed to improve the syntax coloring for `Markdown <https://en.wikipedia.org/wiki/Markdown>`_, lightweight markup language, designed for easy preparation of document.
 I use Markdown especially via my project `StrapDownJS`_ !
 (See `an example <bin/>`_ ?)
 * `nginx <https://packagecontrol.io/packages/nginx>`_ improve the syntax coloring for config files for the `awesome NGinx web server <http://nginx.org/>`_.
 * `RestructuredText Improved <https://packagecontrol.io/packages/RestructuredText%20Improved>`_ improve significantly the syntax coloring for `reStructedText <demo.html>`_, the markup language used by `Sphinx <http://sphinx-doc.org/>`_ and `the official Python documentation <https://doc.python.org/2/>`_ (and so for this page and `my site <index.html>`_).
 To be used with `these snippets for rST <https://packagecontrol.io/packages/Restructured%20Text%20(RST)%20Snippets>`_.
 * `TWiki <https://packagecontrol.io/packages/TWiki>`_ for its color theme, brilliantly balanced and well colored.
-I use the **TWiki** "Monokai for Markup" them for every language!
+I use their syntax coloring theme **TWiki** "Monokai for Markup" for every language!